cboydstun/texas-elite-gutters-v1/README.md

   - React Hook Form for form state management
   - Zod for schema validation
   - Custom form components with validation feedback
+  - Nodemailer for email notifications from contact form submissions
 - **Testing**:
   - Jest as the test runner
   - React Testing Library for component testing